National Construction Code changes

 Under the Livable Housing Design Standard, homes must be accessible for elderly people and people with disabilities or mobility issues.

-A liveable home is designed with the following in mind:
+A livable home is designed with the following in mind:

 These features make tasks such as carrying groceries, arranging furniture and guiding prams or wheelchairs less difficult.

-Built according to the Livable Housing Design Standard, a liveable home includes some of the following features.
+Built according to the Livable Housing Design Standard, a livable home includes some of the following features:

 Wet area waterproofing

-Improved standards also cover waterproofing in wet areas to help prevent moisture damage and mould.
-Changes include:
+Improved standards also covered waterproofing in wet areas to help prevent moisture damage and mould.
+Changes included:

 New minimum standards for energy efficiency